-As disclosed in Note 17, in view of the substantial decrease in profit of a subsidiary of the Company located in Central China during the year, there is indication that its property, plant and equipment, right-of-use assets and mining rights with an aggregate net carrying amount of RMB459,387,000 (2019: RMB488,386,000) may suffer an impairment loss, and the management of the Group has conducted an impairment testing.
+As disclosed in Note 17, in view of the substantial decrease in profit of a subsidiary of the Company located in Central China during the year, there is indication that its property, plant and equipment, right-of-use assets and mining rights with an aggregate net carrying amount of RMB435,300,000 (2020: RMB459,387,000) may suffer an impairment loss, and the directors of the Company had conducted an impairment testing.
 The recoverable amount of the cash-generating unit (the "CGU") to which these assets belongs has been determined based on a value in use calculation.
-Based on the management's estimation of the recoverable amount of the CGU as at 31 December 2020, no impairment is recognised in the current year.
-Changing the assumptions selected by the management including forecasts of cement price, sales volume growth rates, gross profit ratio, and discount rate to determine the level of impairment could materially affect the net present value used in the impairment testing.
+Based on the management's estimation of the recoverable amount of the CGU as at 31 December 2021, no impairment is recognised in the current year.
+Changing the assumptions selected by the management including forecasts of cement price, sales volume growth rates, gross profit ratio and discount rate to determine the level of impairment could materially affect the net present value used in the impairment testing.

 In prior years, impairment loss of RMB58,251,000 for property, plant and equipment in respect of a subsidiary of the Company located in Northeast China was made.
 Further details are set out in Note 17.
-In determining whether there is indication that the above property, plant and equipment has suffered a further impairment loss or the event previously causing the impairment no longer exists in the current year, the management of the Group has to exercise judgement and make estimation, in particular, on cement price, sales volume growth rates, gross profit ratio and discount rate.
+In determining whether there is indication that the above property, plant and equipment has suffered a further impairment loss or the event previously causing the impairment no longer exists in the current year, the directors of the Company has to exercise judgement and make estimation, in particular, on cement price, sales volume growth rates, gross profit ratio and discount rate.